Port Pirie West

 The latest Census data sees Port Pirie West placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Port Pirie West, as per the census on June 2016, showed low cultural diversity with 91.6% of its population being citizens, 91.9% born in Australia, and 96.3% speaking English only at home.
-Christianity was the predominant religion, accounting for 37.2%.
-The category 'Other' was slightly overrepresented at 0.6%, compared to 0.8% regionally.
+Port Pirie West had a cultural diversity index below the average, with 91.6% of its population being citizens, 91.9% born in Australia, and 96.3% speaking English only at home.
+Christianity was the predominant religion in Port Pirie West, making up 37.2% of its population.
+The most notable overrepresentation was in the 'Other' category, comprising 0.6% compared to Regional SA's 0.8%.

 Frequently Asked Questions - Diversity